secwexen/aapp-mart/DISCLAIMER.md

 # Legal Disclaimer

-All resources provided in this repository are developed strictly for educational, research, and authorized security testing purposes.
+All resources provided in this repository are developed strictly for educational, research, and authorized security research purposes.

 ## 1. Authorized and Ethical Use Only